dvdh1961/ADAMP/README.md

 - 💾 **Save / Load Game State**

 ## 💡Info
-- You need the free community QT Creator to build the project.
+- You need the free community QT6 Creator to build the project.

 ## 🚧 ToDo